 With the pistons moving towards the downside, the suction gas is enforced for air compression and volume reduction into the chamber.
 As soon as the compressor runs, the piston makes a downward movement to expand the vacuum.
 It takes the refrigerant inside.
 This procedure will continue until the piston touches the lowest point of the cylinder for making an end of the suction cycle.

 With a further continuation, the compressor will let the piston go upward inside the cylinder and compress the refrigerant.
-Thus, there is seen a reduction in vacuum and increment in the air pressure.
+Thus, there is seen a reduction in vacuum and an increment in the air pressure.
 The process will continue until it reaches a point where the pressure of the cylinder goes higher than the discharge pressure of the refrigerant.

 This is when the discharge valve will be enforced to open and displace the compressed air or refrigerant from the cylinder through the discharge valve.
 This is how the compression cycle keeps repeating until the refrigerant comes out.